marick/Midje/README.md

   person who hates my style of sugaring and wants to write her own.

+* **Semi-sweet** Here's a simple Midje test:

+         (expect (numerical-reverser 103) => 301)

+    I use the arrows because people often use them in examples where the message is "When you type _this_, you'll see _this_."
+The above says "After `numerical-reverser` is given `103`, the test should see it return `301`.

+    In this form, Midje does the same thing as `clojure.test`.
+(Indeed, it uses `clojure.test`'s
+    reporting mechanism.)
+If, however, you want
+    `numerical-reverser` to use a function that
+    doesn't exist yet, you can fake that function out like
+    this:

+        (expect (numerical-reverser 103) => 301
+           (fake (string-reverser "103") => "301"))

-* **Semi-sweet** When people write documentation containing examples, they often use a clear marker between the code you type and what you should see.
-It's often an arrow.
-Sometimes the distinction is made by making the example look like it's being typed at the REPL.
-The semi-sweet style adds a few constructs to make Midje tests look like that, while still being easy enough to generate from a more elaborate syntax.
+  The semi-sweet style adds the `expect` and `fake` macros, which make for readable tests while still being easy enough to generate from a more ambitious syntax.

 * **Sweet** The style I like to use.
 A "little language" for top-down test-driven development, which repaints Freeman